zhangchl007/MCW-App-modernization/HOL/Hands-on lab unguided - App modernization.md

 Azure Active Directory (Azure AD) will be used to allow users to authenticate to the web app, PolicyConnect desktop app, mobile apps, and PowerApps solutions.
 Azure AD will also be used to manage application access to Key Vault secrets.
 You have been asked to create a new Azure AD Tenant and secure the application so only users from the tenant can log on.

 **Note**: Tasks 1 and 2 require global admin permissions on the Azure AD Tenant.
 Task 3 requires the permission to create an app in the Azure AD tenant.
-Task 1 and 2 cannot be completed if you use Microsoft's Azure AD tenant.
+Task 1 and 2 cannot be completed if you use Microsoft Azure AD tenant.

 ### Task 1: Create a new Contoso user